Nomtt/SC1015_MiniProject_ECDS8/README.md

 ## Problem Statement
 Differentiated Thyroid Cancer (DTC), the most common thyroid cancer type, makes up over 90% of all cases.
 A key challenge is its unpredictability—despite treatment, up to 30% of patients face recurrence.
 Current risk assessments rely on physician experience and generalized clinical guidelines, which may miss individual-specific factors affecting recurrence.

+Hence,
-- Are we able to predict recurrence of Thyroid Cancer based on individuals’ physical attributes?
+- __Are we able to predict recurrence of Thyroid Cancer based on individuals’ physical attributes?__
 - Which model would be the best to predict it?

 ## Models Used